Jameslo599/codewars/README.md

 **Tech used:** JavaScript

-Codewars has challenged for many languages, but I'm using it for JavaScript.
+Codewars has challenges for many languages, but I'm using it for JavaScript.

 ## Optimizations
-Only improvement here is to getting to a higher kata level!
+Only improvement here is to getting to a higher kata level and optimizing my code!

 ## Lessons Learned: